kasperpeulen/mathedit/README.md

 ## Roadmap

 ### 0.1.0
-* A simple math editor with latex on the left, and live output on the right.
+* A simple math editor with latex on the left, and live output on the right. :heavy_check_mark:
-* Should support commonmark (markdown).
+* Should support commonmark (markdown). :heavy_check_mark:
-* Should not flicker while writing.
+* Should not flicker while writing. :heavy_check_mark:
-* Saves work to local storage.
+* Saves work to local storage. :heavy_check_mark:
+* Markdown not to conflict with LaTeX math code.